VijayKakani414/AI-based-RADAR-CFAR-threshold-prediction-for-sea-clutter-removal/README.md

-# 3D Volumetric estimation of dust deposition in unmanned industrial environment
+# AI-based RADAR CFAR threshold prediction for sea clutter removal

-This repository contains all my research project details pertaining to the 3D Volumetric estimation of dust deposition in unmanned industrial environment
+This repository contains all my research project details pertaining to the AI-based RADAR CFAR threshold prediction for sea clutter removal